-ONTARIO-MONTCLAIR SCHOOL DISTRICT

-Office of Child Welfare, Attendance & Records Legal Notice for Pupils & Parents/Guardians Regarding
+ONTARIO-MONTCLAIR SCHOOL DISTRICT Office of Child Welfare, Attendance & Records

 Legal Notice for Pupils & Parents/Guardians Regarding OMSD Bullying and Harassment Policy

 The Ontario-Montclair School District prohibits discrimination, harassment, intimidation, and bullying based on the actual or perceived characteristics of a person's disability, gender, gender identity, gender expression, nationality, race or ethnicity, immigration status, religion, sexual orientation, or association with a person or group with one or more of these actual or perceived characteristics.
 This policy applies to all acts related to school activities on campus and may include acts occurring off campus during non-school hours.